Bob Kevoian

-Robert James Kevoian (born December 2, 1950) is a retired American radio host of the nationally syndicated radio show The Bob & Tom Show together with his partner, Tom Griswold.
-The show is broadcast from WFBQ's studios in Indianapolis, Indiana.
+Robert James Kevoian (December 2, 1950 – April 17, 2026) was an American radio host of the nationally syndicated radio show The Bob & Tom Show together with his partner, Tom Griswold.
+The show was broadcast from WFBQ's studios in Indianapolis, Indiana.

 Education

-Kevoian is a 1973 graduate of California State University, Long Beach.
-With no formal training in radio, Kevoian had never set foot in a radio studio until his time at WBMN in Petoskey, Michigan, where he met future business partner Tom Griswold.
-Kevoian was awarded an honorary doctorate in Communications from Central Michigan University where he gave the commencement speech in 2003.
+Kevoian was a 1973 graduate of California State University, Long Beach.
+With no formal training in radio, Kevoian had never set foot in a radio studio until his time at WMBN in Petoskey, Michigan, where he met future business partner Tom Griswold.